tilsammans/autarco_monitor/README.md

 # SolarEdge_Monitor
 This QuickApp (for the Fibaro Homecenter 3) monitors your SolarEdge managed Solar Panels.
 The QuickApp has (child) devices for Current Power, Solar Power, lastday, lastmonth, lastyear and lifetime energy.

+Changes version 1.5 (5th March 2022)
+- Improved the handling of decreasing values

 Changes version 1.4 (22nd February 2022)
 - Changed rounding of all Wh values to one number after the decimal point, to prevent issues with decreasing values from SolarEdge Cloud
 - Added extra check for decreasing values from SolarEdge Cloud lastDayData